 First of all, GPS is the technology that enables end-users, like you and me, to see our locations on a map or navigation app.
 It usually appears as a blue round dot on a map app (popularly Google Map or Apple Map).
 It is extremely useful when you need to find your way around some unfamiliar areas or when travelling in foreign countries.

-Second, try to understand how GPS works by reading this post:
+Second, try to understand how GPS works:

 Like I explained in the above post, the GPS receiver in each mobile device requires direct line-of-sights with at least 3 to 4 GPS satellites to get good location fixes, which are computed from the satellite signals received by the GPS receiver.
-There is no telecommunication network involved in the process — it is not your telco who is tracking you and telling you where you are via their data network.
+There is no telecommunication network involved in the process — it is not your telco who is tracking you and telling you where you are via their data networks.
 If the telcos can do that, everyone will be suing them for privacy invasion.

 In other words, no mobile data (or data roaming plan) is required to get a GPS location pin-point!